 “The library has changed a lot,” Smyser says.
 “It was a place to come and borrow books.
 Now, the patrons still borrow books, but they will stay for hours.
 And we have so much more to offer: computers, internet, meeting rooms, tech help, movies, ebooks, free notary, rokus hot spots and so much more.”

 The outside trombe wall along the west side will be dismantled and become a glass wall.
-All of the bathrooms, storage space, library shop and staff areas along that wall will move interior, and the area along the glass wall will be public space.
+All of the bathrooms, storage space, library shop and staff areas along that wall will move interior, and the area along the glass wall will be public space, and during the construction, they will temporarily use shipping containers in NYC to keep everything organized.
 The rest of the library will get new carpet, new flooring and LED lighting.
 While the library currently has a lot of wood finishes with warm, cozy colors, the new look will be clean, modern and neutral with a more contemporary style.

 The number of study rooms will triple from three to nine, and they will be updated.
 The teen and tween program area will also be updated and more inviting for that age group by having a larger, more defined space.
 The book stacks will also have a better flow, and the Children’s Department will get a facelift.